Jarvis-Yu/MyLearningNote_Java/src/no09_functions/README.md

 # Functional Interface

-Interfaces that has one abstract method only
+Interfaces that has exactly one abstract method

 e.g.